-A separate variant is available with RS232 or RS485 output.
+A separate variant is available with CANbus output.
 Refer to DCell & DSC CAN - 2nd Generation - Manual.
-(These variants are sufficiently different to require their own manuals)
+(These variants are sufficiently different to require their own manuals).

 The following order codes are supported by an earlier version manual 'DCell & DSC Version 2' DLCPKASC, DLCPKMAN, DLCPKMOD, DSC2AS, DSC2MA, DSC2MB, DSC4AS, DSC4MA, DSC4MB